Simulation cell

 Boundary conditions

 The periodic boundary condition (PBC) flags determine whether OVITO applies periodicity when performing calculations.
 Where possible, OVITO reads or infers these flags from the imported simulation file.
-If needed, you can manually override these flags in the Simulation cell panel.
+If needed, you can manually override these flags using the Edit simulation cell modifier.

 Note that, even though the PBC flags are labeled as X, Y, and Z, they actually refer to the three vectors spanning the simulation cell, which are not necessarily aligned with the coordinate axes.